JohnMeyering/303_project/README.md

 TODO

-join.php
-13. voting div
+host.php
-14. response div
+15. game div

-After all of that is done, then I can do game stuff
+No need to re-do any of the websocket server code until everything is done It does what I need (not efficient, but effieciency is a stretch goal)